BoruiHe/CIS700-pointer-NN/README.md

 1. All the necessary code is under the same directory Finding unique elements(Borui He)/.
 Do not use any file under parent directory instead.
 2. Download ZIP file and unzip the directory Finding unique elements(Borui He)/ to your desktop.
 3. Open the "train.py" file and run it.
-4. Dependencies: Numpy version 1.18.1, Pytorch version 1.5.0, matplotlib version 3.1.3 and my "generate_data.py" file.
+4. Dependencies: Numpy version 1.18.1, Pytorch version 1.5.0, matplotlib version 3.1.3, Python version 3.7.7 and my "generate_data.py" file.

 For "Finding all endpoints in a sequence" task(Diliao):
 For "Set operations" task(Jiaming):